The Safest and Most Dangerous Places in Hunting Valley, OH: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Hunting Valley is $314 per year, which is $151 less than the national average and $127 less than Ohio's state average.
-Below we compare cities similar to Hunting Valley:
+The overall cost of crime per resident in Hunting Valley is $314 per year, which is $151 less than the national average and $127 less than Ohio's state average.
+The comparison below uses cities similar to Hunting Valley:

 • In East Cleveland, OH, crime costs $1,687 per person, which is $1,373 more than in Hunting Valley.